 - The initial gob temperature decreases with the gob weight.

-Independent from bottle shape, the gob needs the same thermal conditions.
+Irrespective of the bottle shape, the gob needs the same thermal conditions.
 Thus, mold designers have to create molds in such a way that within the given time and considering the given glass energy loss, the glass contact sides of the molds consistently have the same temperature immediately before glass contact.
 This means mold designers do not usually need to compute the exact fluid flow of the forming process.

 Provided that mold conditions are ideal, the NOGRID pointsBlow computes the forming process using all IS machine time data including pressure data, plunger movement and heat transfer data.
 It is clear that IS time machine settings can improve or worsen the quality of thickness distribution, so Nogrid software helps with the following:

-- Finding the optimal blank mold shape.
+- Finding the optimal blank mold shape

-- Reducing the number of mold design tests.
+- Reducing the number of mold design tests

-- Finding the best IS time machine data.
+- Finding the best IS time machine data

-- Reducing the number of trials in production.
+- Reducing the number of trials in production

-- Finding the lowest possible container weight.
+- Finding the lowest possible container weight

 NOGRID pointsBlow software allows all main glass container forming processes to be simulated in full 3D and in a practicable time.
 The graphical user interface is designed especially for the glass container industry and all modelling and simulation steps are easy to understand and perform.